Bruce Waltke: Life

 Waltke was born in New Jersey to parents in the Mennonite Brethren tradition.
-He received an A.B. from Houghton College, a Th.M. and Th.D.
-(Greek and New Testament) from Dallas Theological Seminary in 1956 and 1958, respectively, and a Ph.D.
+He received an A.B. from Houghton College, a Th.M. in 1956 and Th.D. in 1958 (Greek and New Testament) from Dallas Theological Seminary, and a Ph.D.
 (Ancient Near Eastern Languages and Literature) from Harvard University in 1965.
-His first dissertation was titled "The Theological Significations of ʼanti and ʻuper in the New Testament",. and his second, "Prolegomena to the Samaritan Pentateuch".
+His first dissertation was titled "The Theological Significations of ʼanti and ʻuper in the New Testament". and his second, "Prolegomena to the Samaritan Pentateuch".
 Additionally, Waltke has been awarded an honorary D.Litt. from Houghton College.

 His teaching career as a professor of Old Testament spanned Dallas Theological Seminary (1958–1976), (Note: During this span, he spent two years away at Harvard obtaining his second doctorate and one year as a post-doctoral fellow in Jerusalem at Hebrew Union College) Regent College (1976–1985; 1991–1995), Westminster Theological Seminary (1986–1990), Reformed Theological Seminary (1990–2010), and Knox Theological Seminary (2011–).

 Waltke served as president of the Evangelical Theological Society in 1975.
 He was on the translation committee for the New American Standard Bible (NASB), and has been on the Committee for Bible Translation (CBT), responsible for the New International Version (NIV), since its inception in 1974.
 He is the only current member of the CBT who was on the original committee for the NIV.

 Waltke's books include Intermediate Hebrew Grammar, Introduction to Biblical Hebrew Syntax, Finding the Will of God: A Pagan Notion?
 (Eerdmans, 2016; ISBN 978-0802872678), Creation and Chaos, and commentaries on Proverbs (New International Commentary on the Old Testament, 2 vols.), Micah (Tyndale Commentary Series), and with C. J. Fredricks Genesis (Zondervan 2001, ISBN 978-0-310-22458-7), which was a winner of the 2002 Gold Medallion Book Award.
 He was co-editor for the Theological Wordbook of the Old Testament, and he was the Old Testament editor for the Expositor's Bible Commentary series, the New Geneva Study Bible, and the Spirit of the Reformation Study Bible.
 He wrote An Old Testament Theology: An Exegetical, Canonical, and Thematic Approach, which received an ECPA Christian Book Award in 2008.